biocodices/anotala/README.md

 You will need to `pip install redis`.

-If you have a redis server running with default settings, you needn't do anything extra. `anotamela` will try to connect at `localhost`'s port 6379.
+If you have a redis server running with default settings, you needn't do anything extra. `anotala` will try to connect at `localhost`'s port 6379.
 If the server is running with non-default settings, specify those when initializating each annotator: